KernelGamut32/terraform-fundamentals-public/exercises/02/README.md

  TF_VAR_student_alias=[your alias] terraform plan
  ```

- (this can be a useful method for secrets handling, or other automated use cases)
+ (This can be a useful method for secrets handling, or other automated use cases)

 ### 4) Prompt for a variable value